AUTISM INITIATIVE AT MERCYHURST

 - Development of student-centered individualized behavior plans.

 - Access to staff certified in PEERS (Program for the Education and Enrichment of Relational Skills) for Young Adults

-- The AIM staff monitor academic performance on a weekly basis and have contact with faculty about participation and performance.
-A full time AIM Academic Support Coordinator assists students in the program and facilitates study groups, study halls and other academic supports for our students.
+- The AIM staff monitor academic performance weekly and have contact with faculty about participation and performance.
+A full-time AIM Academic Support Coordinator assists students in the program and facilitates study groups, study halls, and other academic supports for our students.

 - Access to the AIM Career Path Program: